deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Centralized Stablecoins

-Ethena allocates parts of their collateral funds into USDC to earn yield distributed by Coinbase.
-Ethena therefore relies on Circle as Stablecoin issuer and coinbase custody.
+Ethena allocates parts of their collateral funds into `USDC` to earn yield distributed by Coinbase.
+Ethena therefore relies on Circle as Stablecoin issuer and on Coinbase custody.

 ## Backing Assets

-Ethena holds BTC, ETH, SOL and ETH LSTs as collateral for the USDe stablecoin.
-To reduce dependency risk on a single LST, Ethena diversifies their collateral assets into Binance Staked ETH (WBETH), Lido stETH and Mantle's mETH.
+Ethena holds `BTC`, `ETH`, `SOL` and ETH `LSTs` as collateral for the `USDe` stablecoin.
+To reduce dependency risk on a single `LST`, Ethena diversifies their collateral assets into Binance Staked ETH (WBETH), Lido stETH and Mantle's mETH.

 ## Margin Collateral

-Most of the margin in perpetual futures positions are denominated in USDT.
-By this, Ethena is unidirectionally LONG exposed to the USDT price without offsetting short exposure.
-In case of USDT solvency risk, custodial risk, regulatory risk, Ethena would aim to open inverse perpetuals contracts, margined with BTC or ETH.
+Most of the margin in perpetual futures positions are denominated in `USDT`.
+By this, Ethena is unidirectionally LONG exposed to the `USDT` price without offsetting short exposure.
+In case of `USDT` solvency risk, custodial risk, regulatory risk, Ethena would aim to open inverse perpetuals contracts, margined with `BTC` or `ETH`.

 ## USDtb

-As asset in the reserve fund to provide a buffer in case of negative performance of the diversified yield strategy.
+`USDtb` is an asset in the [Reserve Fund](#security-council) to provide a buffer in case of negative performance of the diversified yield strategy.

 # Governance

-Ethena governance using the `ENA` token is purely used for signalling.
+Ethena governance using the `ENA` token is purely used for signalling and unlike on-chain governance contracts is not technically enforcing.
 Holders of `ENA` participate in off-chain voting via Snapshot, where they may submit and vote on proposals related to risk parameters, vault configurations, supported collateral, and other protocol adjustments.

 Votes cast on Snapshot are technically not binding.
 Their outcomes inform the Ethena Labs Team and the Risk Committee, who are responsible for executing changes on-chain through controlled permission owners like the [Dev Multisig](#security-council).
 The Risk Committee consists of selected individuals or entities elected by the Ethena Labs Team.